react-dates/react-dates/README.md

 });
 ```

 The above code would use shades of green instead of shades of yellow for the highlight color on `CalendarDay` components.
+Note that you *must* register an interface if you manually register a theme.
+One will not work without the other.

+#### A note on using `react-with-styles-interface-css`
+The default interface that `react-dates` ships with is the [CSS interface](https://github.com/airbnb/react-with-styles-interface-css).
+If you want to use this interface along with the theme registration method, you will need to rebuild the core `_datepicker.css` file.
+We do not currently expose a utility method to build this file, but you can follow along with the code in https://github.com/airbnb/react-dates/blob/master/scripts/buildCSS.js to build your own custom themed CSS file.

 [package-url]: https://npmjs.org/package/react-dates
 [npm-version-svg]: http://versionbadg.es/airbnb/react-dates.svg